Genivia/ugrep/README.md

     ugrep -z -l -g '/**/projects/project1.*' -F 'December 12' projects.tgz

+To view the META-INF/MANIFEST.MF data in a jar file with `-Ojar` and `-OMF` to select the jar file and the MF file therein (`-Ojar` is required, otherwise the jar file will be skipped though we could read it from standard input instead):

+    ugrep -z -h -OMF,jar '' my.jar

 To extract C++ files that contain `FIXME` from `project.tgz`, we use `-m1` with `--format="'%z '"` to generate a list of pathnames of file located in the archive that match the word `FIXME`: